NVIDIA-Merlin/HugeCTR/docs/python_interface.md

 * `bottom_name`: String, the number of the bottom tensor to be consumed by this sparse embedding layer.
 Please note that it should be a predefined sparse input name.
 There is NO default value and it should be specified by users.

 * `slot_size_array`: List[int], the cardinality array of input features.
 It should be consistent with that of the sparse input.
 If `max_vocabulary_size_per_gpu` is specified, this parameter is ignored.
 There is NO default value and it should be specified by users.

+* `optimizer`: OptParamsPy, the optimizer dedicated to this sparse embedding layer.
+There is NO default value and it should be specified by users.

 ### DenseLayer ###